 Tracking: costly mistakes and how to avoid them

-The monitoring insights Revend provides are highly dependent on the quality of the data that is being observed.
+The monitoring insights Revend provides are dependent on the quality of the data that is being observed.
 Great tracking supports superior data quality.
-Let's have a clear look at how to avoid the most common tracking mistakes.
+Let's have a look at how to avoid the most common tracking mistakes.

 This article is a long-form read based on one of our tracking webinars.
 If you prefer to listen to or watch the full webinar, you can access the recording here.

 As an online merchant, your insights, flow, and performance can only be as good as the data you are basing your decisions on.